SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Methodology

 \end{small} where $|\Psi|$ is the total number of pixels in the union of $F_s$ and $F_t$.
 Note that such contrastive loss is employed in both domains simultaneously.
-For one thing, when the loss is applied in the source domain, the student network is able to learn more discriminative feature representations for pixel-level predictions, which could increase the robustness of the segmentation model.
-Another effect is that the target pixel-wise representations are contrastively adapted, which benefits minimizing the intra-category discrepancy and maximizing the inter-category margin within the target domain, and facilitates transferring knowledge from source to target explicitly.
+For one thing, when the loss is applied in the source domain, the student network is capable of yielding more discriminative representations for pixel-level predictions, which increases the robustness of the model.
+Another effect is that the target representations are contrastively adapted in a pixel-wise manner, which benefits minimizing the intra-category discrepancy and maximizing the inter-category margin and facilitates transferring knowledge from source to target explicitly.